 British Tabulating Machine Company

 The British Tabulating Machine Company (BTM) designed and built the Bombes.
-They manufactured and sold Hollerith unit record and other data-processing equipment.
+They manufactured and sold under the name Hollerith .
 The company was formed in 1902 as The Tabulator Limited, after Robert Porter obtained the rights to sell Herman Hollerith‘s patented machines from the US Tabulating Machine Company (later to become International Business Machines or IBM).
 By 1909, the company had been renamed the British Tabulating Machine Company Limited.
 In 1920, the company moved from London to Letchworth in Hertfordshire, hence the Bombes they built were known as ‘Letchworth Bombes’.
 It was also at this point that they started manufacturing their own machines, rather than simply reselling Hollerith equipment.

 In 1959 BTM merged with former rival Powers-Samas to become International Computers and Tabulators Limited (ICT), which in turn later became part of ICL (International Computers Limited).
 Bombes of several types were produced from 1940 to 1945 at Letchworth – 33 miles from Bletchley Park.
 Final assembly took place in the main BTM factory in Icknield Way.